-At Play In The State Of Nature: Assessing Social Contract Theory Through Role Play
+At Play In The State Of Nature: Assessing Social Contract Theory Through Role Play.
+Richard Paul Hamilton.

 Summary: Practitioners are increasingly acknowledging the value of role play.
 This article introduces a role play for teaching social contract theory in political philosophy, specifically the Hobbesian variant.
 Unlike real games, this role play has no goal and very few prohibitions.

-Abstract: Considers how Hegel could both accept the starting point of social contract theory (the commitment to freedom) and reject what contractarians take to be an obvious implication of that starting point (the social contract theory of political legitimacy).
+Abstract: Considers how Hegel could both accept the starting point of social contract theory, the commitment to freedom, and reject what contractarians take to be an obvious implication of that starting point, which is the social contract theory of political legitimacy.
 It also explores the alternative account of social and political legitimacy that Hegel draws from the principle of freedom.
 Hegel's main objection to the social contract theory is that it ignores the function community plays of constituting free individuals.

 The juristic origins of social contract theory - Black A.